waynodiablo/Oystercard/thermostat/0_challenge_map.md

 * **Can you learn a new language and its patterns?**

+### Check your understanding

-To guide your learning, aim to be able to answer "yes" to these questions:
+To guide your learning, aim to be able to answer "yes" to the questions below.

+#### JavaScript

-* Can you use your knowledge of the constructor and prototype pattern to encapsulate behaviour?
+* Can you read and write JavaScript syntax?

 * Can you understand the rules that govern the behaviour of the `this` keyword?

 * Can you follow the flow of an Ajax request and response?

 * Can you follow the flow of control through code that uses callbacks?

+* Are you comfortable using the Document Object Model (DOM)?
+Can you get data from it and manipulate it?

+#### Transferring your existing skills

+* Can you encapsulate behaviour in JavaScript?

+* Can you get visibility effectively in JavaScript?

+* Can you TDD in JavaScript?

+* Can you follow the flow of control over the whole web app cycle? e.g. the interface of a thermostat is displayed in HTML/CSS, the "increase temperature" button is clicked, a JavaScript click event fires, JavaScript code runs to handle the event, an Ajax request is made, a Sinatra controller POST action handler is run, a Thermostat Ruby model is updated, the new temperature is saved to a Postgres database, the new temperature is returned as JSON by the Ruby controller, JavaScript code runs to update the temperature in the web page.

 ## The Count project